debezium/container-images/README.md

 # Tutorial for running Debezium with Docker

-We have the a [tutorial](http://debezium.io/docs/tutorial) that walks you through running Debezium using Docker.
-Give it a go, and [let us know what you think](http://debezium.io/community/):
+We have a [tutorial](http://debezium.io/docs/tutorial) that walks you through running Debezium using Docker.
+Give it a go, and [let us know what you think](http://debezium.io/community/)!